elves/elvish.io/src/ref/lang.md

 14 12
 ```

-The `local:` and `up:` pseudo-namespaces can also be used on non-shadowed variables, although they are not useful in those cases:
+The `local:` and `up:` pseudo-namespaces can also be used on unshadowed variables, although they are not useful in those cases:

 ```elvish
 ~> foo = a